+If you have purchased EKO Instruments branded electrical or electronic products in the EU and are intending to discard these products at the end of their useful life, please do not dispose of them with your other household or municipal waste.
 Disposing of this product correctly will help save valuable resources and prevent any potential negative effects on human health and the environment, which could otherwise arise from inappropriate waste handling.

-2. RoHS Directive
+2. RoHS Directive 2002/95/EC

-EKO Instruments has completed a comprehensive evaluation of its product range to ensure compliance with RoHS Directive 2011/65/EU+(EU)2015/863 regarding maximum concentration values for substances.

-As a result, all products are manufactured using raw materials which concentration level are less than the hazardous substances specified in RoHS Directive 2011/65/EU+ (EU) 2015/863.
+EKO Instruments has completed a comprehensive evaluation of its product range to ensure compliance with RoHS Directive 2002/95/EC regarding maximum concentration values for substances.
+As a result, all products are manufactured using raw materials that do not contain any of the restricted substances referred to in the RoHS Directive 2002/95/EC at concentration levels in excess of those permitted under the RoHS Directive 2002/95/EC, or up to levels allowed in excess of these concentrations by the Annex to the RoHS Directive 2002/95/EC.